Our products

 3. Prepare the batter: mix the flour with the egg, cold beer, paprika, saffron infusion, and a pinch of salt.
 The batter should have the consistency of liquid yogurt: neither too thick nor too thin.
 Let rest for 30 minutes in the refrigerator.

-4. Cut the cod: pat dry with paper towels and cut into strips 5-7cm long and 1.5-2cm thick.
+4. Cut the cod: dry thoroughly with paper towels and cut into strips 5-7cm long and 1.5-2cm thick.
 These are the proportions of authentic "soldaditos".

-5. Heat the oil: in a deep pan or fryer, heat the oil to 175-180°C. Check with a kitchen thermometer or by inserting the handle of a wooden spoon: if it bubbles around, the temperature is correct.
+5. Heat the oil: in a deep pan or fryer, heat the oil to 175-180°C. Check with a kitchen thermometer or by inserting the handle of a wooden spoon: if it bubbles around it, the temperature is correct.

 6. Batter and fry: dip each cod strip in the batter (shake off excess) and fry in small batches to avoid lowering the oil temperature.
-Fry for 2-3 minutes per side until intensely golden.
+2-3 minutes per side until deeply golden.

-7. Drain and serve: let rest for 2-3 minutes on absorbent paper.
+7. Drain and serve: rest for 2-3 minutes on absorbent paper.
 Serve immediately with lemon wedges.

 Desalting the cod: the key to the dish

-For Soldaditos de Pavía, the desalting point is critical: the cod should be almost desalted, but with a touch of residual salt.
-Without salt, the strip will be bland inside the batter; with too much salt, the dish is inedible.
+For "soldaditos de Pavía", the desalting point is critical: the cod should be almost desalted, but with a touch of residual salt.
+Without salt, the strip is bland inside the batter; with too much salt, the dish is inedible.

-• Recommended process: cover the cod with cold water in the refrigerator, changing every 8 hours, for 36-48 hours for thick flakes (24 hours for fine flakes).
+• Recommended process: cover the cod with cold water in the refrigerator, changing it every 8 hours, for 36-48 hours for thick flakes (24 hours for thin flakes).

 • Salt test: taste a small piece of cod before battering.
-There should be a pleasant, slight saltiness, similar to a lightly salted fresh cheese.
+It should have a pleasant slight saltiness, similar to a lightly salted fresh cheese.

-• Icelandic vs. Norwegian cod: Icelandic cod (Gadus morhua) has a firmer texture and is better suited for battering than Norwegian cod; it holds up better to frying without falling apart.
+• Icelandic vs. Norwegian cod: Icelandic cod (Gadus morhua) has firmer fiber and is better suited for battering than Norwegian cod; it withstands frying better without falling apart.

 The "gabardina" batter with saffron